Roofing dumpster rental in Sarasota

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard dumpster?
-The hooklift truck routes these loads while the roofing dumpster's lower side walls cap the weight limit on a single pickup.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400, so twenty-five squares lands between three and five tons before underlayment.
+How does that translate to a 10-yard?
+The hooklift truck can’t exceed a single trip’s weight limit, which is why roofing dumpsters route lighter tear-offs first to cap the haul.

-When you mix shingle debris with framing or sheathing offcuts, the job shifts to our general C&D debris service.
-We route this specific container to the proper transfer station, ensuring all materials are handled according to local disposal regulations.
+When you mix shingle debris with framing or sheathing offcuts, the job needs to be routed to a general C&D debris service.
+We run that separate container to keep your material clean—ensuring the disposal process stays efficient and simple.

 Driveway Placement for Roofing Crew Workflow